oferkv/phototonic/README.md

 + Does not depend on any desktop environment.

 ### Latest Updates:

+##### 28 Feb 2018 - v2.0
++ Move to Trash
++ File List support
++ Bug fixes

 ##### 15 Jan 2018
 + Back after a long break
-+ Code cleanup and removal of useless features.
++ Code cleanup and removal of useless features
-+ Lots of bug fixes.
++ Lots of bug fixes
-+ Added Remove Image Metadata action.
++ Added Remove Image Metadata action
-+ Enhanced keyboard settings.
++ Enhanced keyboard settings
-+ Enhanced image info.
++ Enhanced image info

 ##### 12 Nov 2015 - v1.7.1
 + Changes to the way layouts are being switched, now faster and more efficient